 Under amendments that became effective in 2008, public bodies may not conduct official business via e-mail.
 Municipal websites may be used as one of the two places for publicly posting notice of meetings.
 Electronic records must be made available to the public upon request and must be kept for the same length of time as a paper counterpart.
 Electronic records are considered "deleted" (and no longer available to the public) when they have been "initially and legally deleted" so that they are no longer readily accessible to the public body itself.
 This means (a) the record wasn't required to be retained any longer, and (b) it has been deleted and the "trash" or "recycle bin" folder has also been emptied.

 NHMA Publications and Training Opportunities

-The NHMA publications Knowing the Territory: A Survey of Municipal Law for New Hampshire Local Officials and Guidebook for New Hampshire Elected City Officials provide an in depth overview of the Right to Know Law.
-NHMA conducts workshops exclusively on the Right to Know Law covering governmental records and public meetings and has a new program specifically for law enforcement personnel .
+In addition to this publication, NHMA conducts workshops and webinars exclusively on the Right to Know Law covering governmental records and public meetings and has a new program specifically for law enforcement personnel .
 This half day workshop reviews specific responsibilities relating to governmental records as it impact law enforcement.
-The Right to Know Law is covered thoroughly at the spring Local Officials Workshops and at other workshops throughout the year, with ample opportunity for questions and answers.
+The Right to Know Law is covered thoroughly at the spring Local Officials Workshops and at other workshops and webinars throughout the year, with ample opportunity for questions and answers.